Who Can Vote

 Live inside the province but are temporarily outside of your electoral district

-If you are an eligible elector living somewhere in Ontario, away from your permanent residence, you can return home to vote at an advance poll or on election day, or vote in your returning office by Special Ballot.
+If you are an eligible elector living somewhere in Ontario, away from your permanent residence, you can return home to vote at an advance poll or vote in your returning office by Special ballot.

-If you are unable to vote at an advance poll on election day or at your returning office, you can apply to vote by Special ballot.
+If you are unable to vote at an advance poll or at your returning office, you can apply to vote by Special ballot.

 If you live inside the province but are temporarily outside of your electoral district, you can apply to vote by Special ballot using the vote by mail process.